expeditionary-robotics/auv_listener/Watchstander.md

 7. Connect to the Sentry network, and make sure queue numbers and ports are correct per Sentry team configuration

-On either the watchstander computer or your own computer, the workflow to initialize will be:
+On either the watchstander computer or your own computer, the workflow to initialize from source will be:
 1. Enter into the pipenv environment with `pipenv shell` from the home directory of the repository
 2. Start the Sentry listener
 3. Start the USBL listener